 They produce honeydew, attracting sooty mold that can disrupt photosynthesis in turnips.

 Treat whitefly infestations with either horticultural oil or insecticidal soap.
-You can also blast them off of your plants with a jet hose.
+You can also blast them off your plants with a jet hose.

 5. Maggots

-Cabbage maggots and seedcorn maggots are hard to distinguish.
+Cabbage maggots and seed corn maggots are hard to distinguish.
 These small larvae burrow into certain plant roots and live in the soil.

 Cabbage maggots will tunnel in and out of the turnips.
-Scouting for eggs in the soil as well as releasing nematodes to help get rid of larvae is a great start.
+Scouting for eggs in the soil, as well as releasing nematodes to help get rid of larvae, is a great start.

 Plant Diseases

-Some of these diseases can lead to crop loss.
-However, crop rotation can help.
-To lessen the severity of or prevent infections from these diseases, do not grow on the same spot for more than two years in a row.
+To lessen the severity of or prevent infections from these diseases, do not grow in the same spot for more than two years in a row.

 Harvesting